PuppetHoundZ/MuOS-Pico8-Favs-Sorter/README.md

 is defined by PICO-8/Lexaloffle and is not itself covered by this project's license; only the code in this repository (the parser, reconstruction logic, UI, and related tooling) is MIT-licensed.

-Replace `[Kaleb]` above with your preferred name or handle before publishing.